 If you’ve worked up an appetite, stock up on groceries and snacks at a local New Seasons Market.
 The world’s first B Corp-certified grocer, this community-oriented chain boasts nearly 20 locations in the Portland metropolitan area.
 Each is stocked to the brim with locally sourced, healthful foods and products.
 Even better, New Seasons donates 10% of after-tax profits to nonprofits.
 If that’s not the organic cherry on the vegan cake, we’re not sure what is!

-Another Portland company selling products at New Seasons, GladRags takes care of bodies, budgets and the biosphere, one period at a time.
+With products available at New Seasons, GladRags takes care of bodies, budgets and the biosphere, one period at a time.
 With durable, environmentally conscious and reusable menstrual pads and cups, this B-Corporation gives folks with periods a slew of options.
 The company even works with another nonprofit, UnTabooed, to provide menstrual health education and reusable products to those in need.

 When it’s finally time to toss back a hoppy beer, give Ex Novo Brewing a try.
 Like many Portland staples, Ex Novo grew out of humble homebrew beginnings, but it’s no typical brewpub.
 In 2014, it became the very first nonprofit brewery in the United States.
-All net profits are donated to carefully selected organizations that fight poverty, oppression and economic inequality for all.
+In 2017, it became an “Oregon Benefit Company” and it still donates the majority of its net profits are donated to carefully selected organizations that fight poverty, oppression and economic inequality for all.
 (The beer’s pretty great, too!)

 You may have heard about Portland’s feminist bookstore, but what about the city’s tomboy boutique, female-focused bicycle shop or radical nail salon?